-If the complaint cannot be resolved at the local level, the complainant has the right to request review of the decision by the Georgia Department of Education.
-The appeal must be accompanied by a copy of the superintendent's decision and include a complete statement of the reasons supporting the appeal.

-The complaint can be submitted online or addressed to:
+If the complaint can not be resolved locally, the plaintiff is entitled to seek review of the decision by the Georgia Department of Education.
+The appeal must be accompanied by a copy of the superintendent's decision and include a full statement of the reasons supporting the appeal.
+The complaint may be filed online at http://programcomplaint.doe.k12.ga.us/everestwebportal/webform.asp or contact: